getml/getml-relbench/README.md

 ### Introducing RelBench

-[RelBench](https://relbench.stanford.edu/), a project by SNAP from Stanford University, provides a standardized set of benchmark datasets and tasks for evaluating relational learning algorithms.
+[RelBench](https://relbench.stanford.edu/), a project from SNAP (Stanford University), provides a standardized set of benchmark datasets and tasks for evaluating relational learning algorithms.
 It aims to accelerate research and development in this field by offering a common ground for comparison.

 * **How did human data scientists work?** In RelBench, [human data scientists](https://github.com/snap-stanford/relbench-user-study/) manually engineered features using their domain expertise and knowledge of relational databases.
 This involved carefully selecting, aggregating, and transforming data from multiple tables to create informative features.
 * **What is RDL?** Relational Deep Learning represents a category of approaches within relational learning that leverages mostly graph neural networks to learn features from relational data.

-# Let's Bring it All Together - the getML-Relbench Challenge
+## Let's Bring it Together - The getML x Relbench Challenge

-### Take on the getML-RelBench Challenge
+### Take on the Challenge

-We've been busy putting [getML FastProp](https://github.com/getml/getml-community) to the test on RelBench, and the results are impressive!
+We've been busy putting [getML FastProp](https://github.com/getml/getml-community) to the test on RelBench, and the results are [quite impressive](#get-started-with-getml-fastprop)!
 We've already surpassed both RDL and human baselines on two tasks, and we believe there's plenty more potential to unlock.
 Now, it's your turn to explore the power of getML and see what you can achieve.

 This challenge invites you to apply your data science skills and creativity to a series of unsolved RelBench tasks.
 We encourage you to experiment with getML FastProp, combine it with your favorite machine learning models, and see if you can surpass the existing baselines – and maybe even our own scores!

+- **This is what we are looking for:**
+    * Effective use of getML: Demonstrate a good understanding of getML data models and how to tune them for optimal performance.
+    * Performance: Aim to outperform at least one of the existing [RelBench baselines](#pick-a-challenge).
+    * Sound and reproducible code:  Well-structured, modern and commented code that others can easily understand and execute.

 Ready to take on the challenge?
 Choose a task and start building your solution!

-**What are we looking for?**

-* **Effective use of getML**: Demonstrate a good understanding of getML data models and how to tune them for optimal performance.
-* **Performance**: Aim to outperform at least one of the existing [RelBench baselines](#pick-a-challenge).
-* **Sound and reproducible code:**  Well-structured, modern and commented code that others can easily understand and execute.

 ### This is How You Participate